We know that men find it very difficult to ask for help, and sometimes talking about their thoughts of suicide can be a

 If you are in need of urgent help, please visit your local walk in centre or A&E as soon as possible.

 You can also find immediate support by calling Samaritans or texting SHOUT to 85258.

 Request an assessment at James’ Place

 We accept self-referrals and referrals from GPs, mental health practitioners, and other voluntary organisations across Merseyside.
-If you feel our intervention might be beneficial, please request an assessment using the form below and email it to email@example.com
+If you feel our intervention might be beneficial, please request an assessment using the form below and email it to firstname.lastname@example.org

 A member of our team will get in touch with you as soon as possible and within 24 hours during working days.

-If you are a GP, mental health practitioner or voluntary organisation in London and you would like to refer a man to James’ Place, please download the referral form and fill it in with as much information as possible.
-Please email completed referral forms to firstname.lastname@example.org
+If you are a GP, mental health practitioner, or voluntary organisation in London and you would like to refer a man to James’ Place, please download the referral form and fill it in with as much information as possible.
+Please email completed referral forms to email@example.com.
+Please note, we cannot yet accept self-referrals for our London service.